jtroo/kanata/README.md

 ## How you can help

-- Try it out and let me know what you think
+- Try it out and let me know what you think.
+Feel free to file an issue or start a discussion.
-- Add support for MacOS
+- Browse the open issues and see if you can help out

 ## What does the name mean?